 *Strong language found in this book

 I picked this one up to read on vacation back in November.
 I like John Green’s stories, but I’m often unimpressed with some of his subject matter so I like to read his books before my kids do so I know what we will need to discuss.
 I was pleasantly surprised with this one.
-While there are still a couple things that I felt were gratuitous, I didn’t mind Chloe reading it.
+While there are still a couple things that I felt were gratuitous, I didn’t mind my middle daughter reading it.
 The main character has OCD and the book just really chronicles how she deals with it and how it affects her life.
 It’s a good one for understanding how OCD can affect people.
 I give it 4 stars.

 I received this book from a friend for my birthday.
 She had heard the author interviewed on NPR and thought I would love reading her memoir—and she was exactly right!
 The author is an opera singer who had to have a double lung transplant and her story is inspiring.
 I have actually been following her on twitter for several years, so I already knew some of her story, but I loved reading it in memoir form.
 Besides being a fellow opera singer, she also happens to share my religion (LDS), so I enjoyed her faith perspective, too.
 I give it 4 stars.

 This post may contain affiliate links, for more information, please see my disclosure.